Kenya at a Glance

 Kenya: Visa Requirements

-Nationals of selected countries (e.g. from Tanzania or Uganda) do not need a visa at all.
+Nationals of selected countries (e.g. from Tanzania or Uganda) do not need a visa at all in order to enter Kenya for a short-term stay.
 They can obtain a visitor pass at the immigration counter of the airport.
 In contrast, citizens of certain other nations (e.g. Afghanistan or Iraq) may only apply for a Kenyan visa with a personal reference.